gbif/hp-vertnet-plus/vnnorms.md

 <span style="background-color: #ededed">[dataset name]. [data publisher]. [link to dataset] (accessed on [date])</span>

 ### EXAMPLE
-==Cowan Tetrapod Collection at the University of British Columbia Beaty Biodiversity Museum (UBCBBM).
-University of British Columbia. http://ipt.vertnet.org:8080/ipt/resource.do?r=ubc_bbm_ctc_birds (accessed on 2014-07-28)==
+<mark>Cowan Tetrapod Collection at the University of British Columbia Beaty Biodiversity Museum (UBCBBM).
+University of British Columbia. http://ipt.vertnet.org:8080/ipt/resource.do?r=ubc_bbm_ctc_birds (accessed on 2014-07-28)</mark>

 AGGREGATED DATA (FROM MULTIPLE DATASETS)
 Cite each data publisher in the aggregate using the single dataset citation format described above.